Wallace Beery: Politics and activism

-Politics

 Beery supported Thomas Dewey in the 1944 United States presidential election.

-Death, estate, and continuing paternity suit
+Death

-Beery died of a heart attack on April 15, 1949 (14 months, 1 week, and 1 day after Johan Schumm's birth) — while the suit was pending.
-Beery had been reading a newspaper at his Beverly Hills home when he collapsed.
+Beery died of a heart attack on April 15, 1949, at age 64, collapsing while reading a newspaper at his Beverly Hills home.
 His body was interred at Forest Lawn Memorial Park in Glendale, California.
 The inscription on his grave reads, "No man is indispensable, but some are irreplaceable."

 Beery died intestate.
 In the paternity suit, Gloria Schumm's attorneys demanded $104,135 against Beery's $2,220,000 estate.
 In February 1952, Judge Newcomb Condee approved a $26,750 settlement from the estate.
 Gloria Schumm accepted the settlement, and Beery's paternity of Johan Schumm was not acknowledged.

 When Mickey Rooney's father died less than a year later, Rooney arranged to have him buried next to his old friend.
-"I thought it was fitting that these two comedians should rest in peace, side by side", he wrote.
+"I thought it was fitting that these two comedians should rest in peace, side by side," he wrote.

-Enduring case law

-The paternity suit, and subsequent suits – including appeals – extended through about 1952 and were internationally publicized, particularly in gossip columns and tabloids.
-The litigation has endured as case law with, among other things, treatises addressing the rights of illegitimate offspring against legitimate heirs in races for inheritance.

-The upshot was that Schumm's paternity suit against Beery's estate put would-be half-siblings and other would-be family legatees, including a would-be uncle, Noah Beery Sr., in the position as de facto defendants.
-Phyllis Ann Riley was not named in Beery's will.
-Part of plaintiff's claim, initially, hinged on whether an oral agreement was binding.
-Gloria had claimed that Beery, while alive, agreed to provide for the child.
-However, on November 17, 1949, Judge William B. McKesson (1895–1967) threw out Gloria's claim.
-The judge reasoned that any oral agreement between the two, specifically any that was intended to provide for maintenance and care of a minor, was not binding because the amount allegedly agreed upon was in excess of $500, which must be made in writing.